Best Christian Apps for Kids’ Screen Time

 Educational 5/10

 This is a beautifully made app, with high quality content and gorgeous voiceovers.
 You'll love the soft, Australian accents telling a variety of stories that are just perfect for your little one to listen to during a quiet time or even fall asleep to.
 Each story reveals something about the character of God in a lovely, friendly, sometimes funny story.
 “Our 5 year old daughter loves this last thing at night; I can easily create a quick play list of 1 or 2 stories and set it to ‘sleep’ meaning I can walk away and let her drift off to the soothing sound of a faith-filled story” says our test mum.
-They don’t offer a free trial period anymore, unfortunately, and it’s increased in price to £6.99 a month or £39.99 per year.
-In these cases, I usually try it for a month and if you’re still using it by the end of that month, for a year subscription.
+They have scrapped the subscription model and offer simple in-app purchases per story now - so once you pay for a story you never have to pay for that story again.
+You get 5 free stories.
 It's cute, simple and full of Biblical truth.
 Highly recommend!

 Educational 9/10

-In the 7+ years this app has been around, it’s changed quite a bit so if you haven’t tried it lately, you might want to give it a second look.
-It’s an alphabet game, teaching your kids to draw the letters of the alphabet but is also links each letter to a character from the Bible (A for Adam, B for Benjamin, C for Caleb etc.).
-In the latest version, they’ve added both capital and small letter options, plus a little rhyming story after each letter and a reference to where to find that character in the Bible so the educational factor has gone right up.
-In the latest update, there's now a spelling activity as well as the letter tracing.
-The spellings are all the same words as the letter training (so maybe not the most useful words to know!) but all letters are provided and the children just have to match them to the letter shadows.
+A brightly coloured, alphabet game that teaches kids to draw the alphabet AND links each letter to a character from the Bible (A for Adam, B for Benjamin, C for Caleb etc.).
+You can choose both capital and small letter options.
+After each letter is a little rhyming story and a reference to where to find that character in the Bible.
+In the latest update, there's now a spelling activity too!
+The spellings are all the same words/names as the letter training (so maybe not the most useful words to know!) but all letters are provided and the children just have to match them to the letter shadows.
 The audio tells you the letter name as well as the sound which is helpful.
-The age range is no longer for toddlers but more for pre-schoolers and the first few years of primary school.
-It’s very simple to navigate, beautifully made, very educational and a great complement to reading the Bible with your kids.
+The age range is perfect for pre-schoolers and the first year or two of primary school.
+It’s very simple to navigate, beautifully made, accurate images, helps children develop basic skills and a great complement to reading the Bible with your kids.

 Noah’s Bible Memory (4 years+ and educational.
 An effective way to memorise Bible verses if a bit confusing at first)